T-SEC Funds Hudson Valley Incubator

 Posted in Cottage Industry

-• been in existence for three years
+• has been in existence for three years

-• provide a strategic plan
+• provides a strategic plan

-• agree to expand the services
+• agrees to expand services

 Carl Meyer, former CEO of Central Hudson and current CEO of T-SEC

 Businesses utilizing the T-SEC funded pods grow (such as the sewing center at The Accelerator) and, while doing so, to create well- paying jobs.

 These start-ups then scale up (it is hoped) to one of the many affordable commercial property locations available in Newburgh (or elsewhere, as T-SEC provides funds throughout the Hudson Valley).